mozilla/datazilla/README.md

 ```
 [nav_menu.html](https://github.com/jeads/datazilla/blob/master/webapp/media/html/nav_menu.html) contains a ```<ul>lots of stuff</ul>``` that all data views use for a navigation menu.

-[graphs.navlookup.html](https://github.com/jeads/datazilla/blob/master/webapp/templates/graphs.navlookup.html) contains an HTML element ```<input type="hidden">JSON Associative Array</input>``` that is deserialized into an object that looks like this:
+[graphs.navlookup.html](https://github.com/jeads/datazilla/blob/master/webapp/templates/graphs.navlookup.html) contains an HTML element ```<input type="hidden">JSON Associative Array</input>``` that is deserialized into an associative array where the keys are all of the unique data view names and the values are the data view objects found in [/datazilla/webapp/templates/data/views.json](https://github.com/jeads/datazilla/blob/master/webapp/templates/data/views.json).
+This gives access to the data view configurations in the javascript environment.

 ####Building the Cached Summaries